timescale/docs/timescaledb/tutorials/setting-up-mst-for-prometheus.md

  - url: "http://{ADAPTER_IP}:9201/read"
 ```

-## Step 2: Associate Prometheus endpoint with managed service
+## Associate Prometheus endpoint with managed service

-Next, we want to associate our Prometheus endpoint with our Timescale
+You need to associate the Prometheus endpoint with your Timescale
 Cloud service.
-Using the navigation menu, select the service we want to
+Using the navigation menu, select the service you want to
 monitor and click the 'Overview' tab.

 Navigate down to the 'Service Integrations' section and click the 'Manage Integrations' button.